Second Sumatran expedition: Expedition

 The expedition arrived off southern Sumatra on 1 January 1839.
 The two American vessels first headed for Quallah Battoo.
 Once they had arrived, the two U.S. Navy vessels formed a line of battle just in range of five earth and wooden forts that protected the village and opened fire.
 Over an hour later all of the forts were destroyed or in shambles.
 The chief of the village surrendered and agreed never again to attack American ships.
-With this Commodore Read set sail for Muckie, the next American objective.
+With this Commodore Read set sail for Labuhan Tarok Muckie, the next American objective.
 Columbia and John Adams arrived off Muckie the following day.
 The Americans landed a force of 360 officers, marines and sailors, all under the command of Commander T.W.
 Wyman of the Navy.
 Wyman's men attacked Muckie, while Columbia and John Adams provided covering fire with their cannon.
 Although most of the inhabitants fled their village upon the outbreak of fighting, some of the Malay men attempted to resist the attack but were overwhelmed.
 Within a short time, Muckie was in flames.
 The landing party then returned to their ships and sailed away.
 The punitive expedition ended after the Muckie engagement, and Commodore Read continued his cruise around the world.
 The second Sumatran expedition achieved what the first expedition had not.
 Casualties are absent from records.